rcsolis/mern_stack/README.md

 # README

 ## _Projects and Task Sample App_

-This is a sample app for testing purpouse.
+This is a sample app for testing purpose.
 This app use the MERN stack and Typescript.

 ## Features